BoukaRayan/JSS-EXCELLENCE/README.md

 Electron, Express, React, HTML, CSS and MySQL.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-Ensure your code follows the project's coding standards and includes appropriate tests.

-## License
+## Contributions

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This repository represents my contributions to the project.
+The project was a collaborative effort with SOUALAH MOHAMMED ZAKARIA.